 You’ve heard about it, now its time to learn about it, so What is Spirulina?

-To Get Started, be sure to watch this short Superfoods 101 video on Spirulina.
+To get started, watch this short Superfoods 101 video on Spirulina.

 Lets start at the beginning…….its algae.